 - Liquid soap dispensers and disposable paper towels are the preferred option. - If cloth towels are used each child must have their individual towel, a clean towel for each day the child is in care must be provided.
-Towels must be hung separately, not touching other towels. - If reusable containers are used for liquid soap, they must be cleaned and dried before refilling with fresh soap. - Alcohol-based hand cleaners have a role ONLY if proper hand washing facilities are not available (such as on excursions).
-They are not a substitute for hand washing with soap and water.
-Sorbolene cream can be used in place of soap for children with eczema. - Babies need to have their hands washed:

-Babies need their hands washed as often and as thoroughly as older children.
+Towels must be hung separately, not touching other towels. - If reusable containers are used for liquid soap, they must be cleaned and dried before refilling with fresh soap. - Alcohol-based hand cleaners have a role ONLY if proper hand washing facilities are not available (such as on excursions). - Babies need to have their hands washed: - Babies need their hands washed as often and as thoroughly as older children.
 If the baby can stand at a hand basin, their hands need to be washed and dried.
 If the baby is unable to stand at a hand basin, assist them by holding them near the sink or wash their hands with wet cloths.

-• Cough etiquette Educators need to encourage children to cough or sneeze into their elbow, eg 'coughs or sneeze, elbows please'.
+After nappy changing a wipe or wet cloth is appropriate for smaller babies if the hands are not soiled. - Cough etiquette Educators need to encourage children to cough or sneeze into their elbow, e.g. 'coughs or sneeze, elbows please'.